3 Top AutoCAD Tips From A Lifelong AutoCAD User

 Included in AutoCAD subscriptions is the “Mobile App.”

-By downloading the app to your mobile device (Android & iOS), you can access drawings from a free Autodesk cloud storage account or other cloud storage sites to view, edit, create and share your drawings.
+By downloading the app to your phone, you can access drawings from a free Autodesk cloud storage account.

 Data is an important part of the design process and is becoming more critical as newer, and more advanced tools are available.